Can I get travel insurance for unaccompanied minors?

 Start by listing potential insurance companies specialising in travel policies for minors.
 Check their reputations by reading reviews and ratings.

-Examine coverage limits
+Examine cover limits

 Check for special provisions for minors